1/10

 False.
-Heart disease is the leading cause of death among women and men in the United States, causing about one in four deaths, regardless of whether the person has had cancer.
+Heart disease is the No.1 leading cause of death among women and men in the United States, causing about one in four deaths.
+Cancer is the No. 2 killer.

 *Source.